nicolascagna96/catering-website/README.md

 # Nicolas' Catering

-This is the Nicolas' catering website.
+This is the Nicolas' Catering website.
 The website is designed to be responsive for a large range of devices.
 The website have the purpose to reach people who love the idea to have great food in their home.

 ![alt text](./assets/images/Responsive.png)